Dean: Laura Kingsford

 Master of Science:

 Ideally, all students participate in the Science Safari to Success (for first time freshmen) or EONS (Enrollment and Orientation in Natural Sciences and Mathematics) for transfer students.
-Programs offered each June-July (for those entering in August-September) and January (for those entering in January).
+Programs offered each July (for those entering in August-September) and January (for those entering in January).
 A department advisor will be available to assist in developing an academic plan.
-During the semester, students may obtain academic advising by contacting the appropriate advisor(s) in the department offering the chosen degree program.
+During the semester, students may obtain academic advising by contacting the CNSM Academic Advising Center (HSCI-164) and/or appropriate advisor(s) in the department offering the chosen degree program.

 There are a host of activities and programs that strive to involve students and promote their success in science and mathematics.
 Several federally funded programs, the Center is dependent on external funding, focus on underrepresented students and address the diversity of our campus.
 In addition to fostering involvement of students in science and mathematics, they feature an ethnic identity that provides a unique encouragement for our science majors.